tablelandnetwork/docs/specs/sql/README.md

 > ⚠️ It is _not_ up to the caller to determine what table id to use in a
 > `CREATE TABLE` statement.
 The table id is a monotonically-increasing
 > numeric value which is provided by the smart contract that is
 > processing the create statements.
-See the On-Chain API Specification
+See the Onchain API Specification
 > for details on the smart contract calls used to generate
 > `CREATE TABLE` statements in practice.